innatelogic/logicsponge-processmining/README.md

 sponge.start()
 ```

 A single prediction might look like this.
-In addition to the actual case_id and action, it provides:
+In addition to the actual case_id and activity, it provides:
 - The most likely predicted activity.
 - The top-3 activities.
 - The probability distribution over all possible activities.